metaspook/metasnippet/README.md

 MAMP = macOS, Apache/Nginx, PHP, Python, Perl or Ruby [macOS and Windows][Freemium Open-Source] LAMP = Linux, Apache, MySQL, and PHP, Pearl, Python [Linux OS][Free Open-Source] PODO (Plain Old Dart Object).
+EOS (End-of-Support): Marks the end of further technical support associated with a product or pointed version.
+EOL (End-of-Life): Marks the end of further major/minor/patches development and production of a product or pointed version.
+LGTM is a common acronym, particularly in software development, that stands for "looks good to me"

 ## User Log state form conventions.
 Default : "Sign up"    == "Register"    == "Create an account" Process : "Signing up" == "Registering" == "Creating an account"